Croyde

 Croyde is a village on the west-facing coastline of North Devon, England.
-The village lies on the South West Coast Path near to Baggy Point, which is owned by the National Trust.
+The village lies on the South West Coast Path near Baggy Point, which is owned by the National Trust.
 It lies within the North Devon Coast Area of Outstanding Natural Beauty.

-Croyde village and its beach faces the Atlantic Ocean near the western limit of the Bristol Channel.
+Croyde village and its beach is on the Bristol Channel.
+The beach faces westwards toward the Atlantic Ocean, which begins at Hartland Point some 22 miles in the distance.

 Croyde Stream runs through the village, eventually leading to the beach.
 The centre of the village is roughly at the intersection of Hobbes' Hill, Jones' Hill and St. Mary's Road.
 At this spot, Croyde Bridge carries the road over the stream.

 Public services are provided by the North Devon District Council (NDDC) based in Barnstaple.
 The village is in the civil parish of Georgeham, and for ecclesiastical purposes within the Diocese of Exeter.

 Today

-The village has several small campsites, a small retail area and two large holiday parks; Croyde Bay Holiday Resort (operated by UNISON) and Ruda Holiday Park, operated by Parkdean Resorts.
+The village has several small campsites, a small retail area and two large holiday parks; Croyde Bay Holiday Resort (operated by UNISON) and Ruda Holiday Park, operated by Parkdean Resorts until recently but now run by John Fowler Holiday Parks.

-The past 30 years has seen large increases in younger-age visitors develop around surfing.
+The past 30 years have seen large increases in younger-age visitors developing around surfing.
 The impact of tourism on the village has been varied.
 Some local landowners have benefited from the increased property prices.
 Tourism has helped to create jobs that were lost in agriculture.
 Local farming has declined, with former farmland converted into caravan sites and fields for seasonal camping.
 Like many seaside villages, the phenomenon of second homes has pushed house prices beyond the reach of most local people.
 There is little year-round employment, because tourism is seasonal, and most businesses are closed out of season.

 Since 1999, Croyde has hosted an annual surfing and music festival (GoldCoast Oceanfest) on the weekend closest to the summer solstice.

-Croyde has also benefitted from the 'street food revolution,' being the hometown of Lola's Wings who have a pitch there, and other visiting street food trucks and trailers.
+Croyde has also benefitted from the 'street food revolution,' being the hometown of Lola's Wings, which has a pitch there, and other visiting street food trucks and trailers.

-During the summer season, there is an outdoor market each Tuesday which is held in a field off Moor Lane past Ruda Holiday Park heading towards Baggy Point.
+During the summer season, an outdoor market is held every Tuesday in a field off Moor Lane, past Ruda Holiday Park and heading towards Baggy Point.